Pdivya632/VTransformer/README.md

 A PyTorch implementation of the sequence-to-sequence Transformer architecture built from scratch, based on the landmark paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).

-This project trains a custom Transformer model on the **Opus Books** dataset to perform machine translation (English → Italian).
+This project trains a custom Transformer model on the **Opus Books** dataset to perform machine translation ( Italian → English).

 ---